 Whether it’s a hit television series or top music band, discover how popular culture has inspired fashion trends to turn full-circle in 2019.

-Fashion tends to go around and around in a loop, with certain styles making comeback appearance every decade or two.
+Fashion tends to go around and around in a loop, with certain "Old fashion" styles making comeback appearance every decade or two.

 One of the driving forces behind this are films, television, music and other key figures in popular culture.
 With this in mind, we’ve assembled some of the very best time travelling fashion trends that have taken a ride in Dr Who’s Tardis.

-How many of these men’s fashion trends have you seen before 2019?
+How many of these old fashion styles have you seen before 2019?

 The trendy waistcoat

-Rewind to England’s epic run to the semi-finals of the World Cup in 2018 and you’ll fondly remember Gareth Southgate’s wonderful waistcoat.
+Rewind to England’s epic run to the semi-finals of the World Cup in 2018 and you’ll fondly remember Gareth Southgate’s wonderful waistcoat, as well as David Beckham's impressive fashion show at Harry and Meghan's Royal wedding; 2019 has been a fantastic year for the waistcoat!

 In recent years, it’s been nothing but a nice addition to a suit.
 However, there’s been a gradual push to make the almighty waistcoat a statement piece of clothing.